The Trinity

 -Nowhere in the Bible is the Holy Spirit called a “person”.

--In all of his epistles the Apostle Paul never once greets the Holy Spirit in his salutation.
+-In all his epistles the Apostle Paul never once greets the Holy Spirit in his salutation.
 Paul only greets God the Father and Jesus.
-As an example, Phil.1:2 says “Grace and peace to you from God our Father and the Lord Jesus Christ.”
+As an example, Phil.1:2 says, “Grace and peace to you from God our Father and the Lord Jesus Christ.”
 No mention of the Holy Spirit.
 Paul uses this pattern in every one of his epistles.

 – Not one of the General Epistles written by the other apostles greet the Holy Spirit.